kdheepak/kdheepak.github.io/content/23-technical_writing.md

 # TLDR

 You can write a complete paper in Markdown and render it in PDF without any issues.
-I recommend using Markdown and Pandoc for writing over \LaTeX\ and Word because of its ease of use and its flexibility and versatility {@fig:learningcurve}.
+I recommend using Markdown and Pandoc for writing over \LaTeX\ and Word because of its ease of use and its flexibility and versatility.
+And if you think Markdown is not cutting it for you, you can always convert it to a Word document or a TEX file and continue using your usual workflow.
+Check out my scientific attempt at describing the space of complexity of document vs difficulty in implementation when using Word, \LaTeX\ and Markdown {@fig:learningcurve}.

 ![My very scientific comparison of Word, \LaTeX\ and Markdown](../images/learningcurve.png){#fig:learningcurve}